xiaomeixw/HappyKandy/README.md

 # HappyKandy
-Use Fresco like Picasso or Glide
+Use Fresco like Picasso or Glide(verion0.01/2015-08-23) I will keep update it...

-ver0.01                            2015-08-23

-in first version you will use happykandy like this:
+In first version you will use happykandy like this:

 common way:
     with().load().into(),just like picasso

-    FrescoManager
+    HappyKandy
     				.with(context)
     				.load(bean.getImage())
     				.into(draweeView);

-with setAspectRatio:
+setAspectRatio:

-setAspectRatio(float)

-    FrescoManager
+    HappyKandy
     				.load(bean.getImage())
     				.setAspectRatio(1.68f)
     				.into(draweeView);

-with gif:

-setGifTrue

-    FrescoManager
+setGifTrue:

+    HappyKandy
     				.load(bean.getImage())
     				.setAspectRatio(1.68f)
     				.setGifTrue()